pingcap/tispark/docs/userguide.md

 that can be parsed as datetime.

 If partition pruning is not applied, TiSpark's reading is equivalent to doing a table scan over all partitions.

+### Write into partition table

+Currently, TiSpark only supports writing into the range and hash partition table under the following conditions:
++ the partition expression is column expression
++ the partition expression is `YEAR` (expression) where the expression is a column and its type is datetime or string literal that can be parsed as datetime.

+There are two ways to write into partition table:
+1. Use datasource API to write into partition table which supports replace and append semantics.
+2. Use delete statement with Spark SQL.

 ## Common port numbers used by Spark cluster